-It is believed that the United States at this time would consent to a cash payment of from \$20,000,000 to \$25,000,600 rather than to renew the war.
+the Americans.
+It is believed that the United States at this time would consent to a cash payment of from \$29,000,000 to \$25,000,-000 rather than to renew the war.

-Last Wednesday's meeting of the Joint Peace Commission lasted 45 minutes and was of high importance.
-The Spanish commission presented its rejoinder to the American reply on the Philippine question, in which it refterated its contention that Philippine sovereignty does not come up for discussion under the terms of the protocol, and set out various reasons why the United States proposal concerning the debt could not be accepted by Spain.
+o rather than to realize of the Last Wednesday's meeting of the Last Wednesday's meeting of the Last Wednesday's meeting of the Last Wednesday of the Last Joint Peace Commission lasted 45 minutes and was of high importance.
+The Spanish commission presented its rejoinder to the American reply on the Philippine question, in which it reiterated its contention that Philippine sovereignty does not come up for dis-cussion under the terms of the protoand set out various reasons why United States proposal concerning debt could not be accepted by